fjolnir/Tranquil/Docs/Tranquil outline (On objc runtime).md

 end

 \ Passing messages to objects
-instance = Klass new.
+instance = Klass new
-instance aMethod: 123 and: 456.
+instance aMethod: 123 and: 456
+instance aMethod: 123. \ To explicitly terminate a message you use a period

 \ Accessing member variables
 obj#member = 123